 Red or brown = transmission fluid.
 Your car uses transmission fluid to shift gears, so a long-term transmission fluid leak can cause transmission failure—a very costly auto repair.
 To keep your transmission shifting, and you on the road, make an appointment to have your transmission fluid flushed every 30-60,000 miles – or as low as 15,000 miles for workhorse vehicles – and all leaks of that thick red or grimy brown fluid fixed.
 You could always check out our past BLOG that will help you figure out how often you should have this done.

 Clear or brown = brake fluid.
-As a general rule, please DON’T mess around with brakes or ignore failing brakes; they are crucial in preventing accidents and keeping you on the road safely.
+As a general rule, DON’T ignore any signs when it comes to brake pads or failing brakes; they are crucial in preventing accidents and keeping you on the road safely.
 Leaking brake fluid can signal a major problem, and should be taken care of as soon as possible by scheduling an appointment, and letting us get you safely back on the road.
 If your brake warning light comes on as well, pull over and call for a tow.
 You need your brakes for stopping; don’t procrastinate or take chances when it comes to a brake fluid leak.

-If you have any questions about the fluid under your car, schedule an appointment with us today, to diagnose the problem and get a quote for repairs.
+If you have any questions about your car’s fluid levels or fluid under your car, schedule an appointment with us today, to diagnose the problem and get a quote for repairs.
 We can stop the leak, and fix any underlying problems that may affect you in the future.
 Best yet, we can give you peace of mind that the leaks are gone, and you won’t be stranded on the side of the road.